-The subject site is located within a commercial zone (C1, Local Business District) where commercial development is specifically allowed to include retail uses.
-In addition, the property is located on one of the City's primary commercial corridors that is predominantly intended for commercial uses.
-Existing uses along this block include hotels, restaurants, salons, mini warehousing, automobile services, and residential uses.
-Pursuant to the CMMC, cannabis retail storefronts are permitted uses in the City's commercial zones and are subject to extensive regulation (as specifically described in this report).
+The subject site is located within a commercial zone (C2, General Business District) where commercial development is specifically allowed to include retail storefronts.
+In addition, the property is located on one of the City's primary commercial corridors.
+Existing uses along this part of Newport Boulevard include restaurants, a grocery store, jewelry retail and pawnbrokering, and a variety of commercial uses at Triangle Square.
+Pursuant to the CMMC, cannabis retail storefronts are permitted uses in the City's commercial zones and are subject to extensive regulation.
 Additionally, the proposed cannabis retail storefront use is not located within 1,000 feet of a K-12 school, playground, licensed child daycare, or homeless shelter, or within 600 feet of a youth center.
 No outdoor storage or sales are proposed nor would be allowed.
-The storefront business would operate indoors (underroof) and also be subject to odor and noise control measures as described in this report to minimize any potential impacts to adjacent uses.
+The storefront business would operate indoors (underroof) and also be subject to parking, odor and noise control measures as described in this report to minimize any potential impacts to adjacent uses.

-The proposed customer entrance and exit fronts Newport Boulevard, away from onsite and adjacent residential uses.
-The rear of the proposed storefront is approximately 95 feet from the onsite residential building.
-The proposed storefront would also not be materially detrimental to residences because the project would include features such as: prohibiting customers from entering or exiting via the limited access door, limiting vendor deliveries and customer services to the hours between 7 AM and 10 PM, posting signs in the parking lot directing customers to use consideration, having a security guard onsite at all times, having a staff member periodically monitor the parking lot, limiting the hours the trash enclosure can be used, and shielding security lighting down and away from residential uses.
-Staff does not anticipate that the proposed retail cannabis use, as proposed and conditioned, would be materially detrimental to nearby uses that include hotels, restaurants, multi-tenant commercial centers, and residences.
+One proposed customer door fronts Newport Boulevard and the other customer door faces the parking lot.
+The customer door facing the parking lot is located approximately 150 feet from the nearest residential building.
+In addition, the project would include features such as: odor control filters, limiting vendor deliveries and customer services to the hours between 7 AM and 10 PM, posting signs in the parking lot directing all to use consideration, having a security guard onsite at all times, having a staff member periodically monitor the parking lot, limiting the hours the trash enclosure can be used, locking the vehicle gate after business hours, and shielding security lighting down and away from residential uses.
+Therefore, staff does not anticipate that the proposed retail cannabis use, as proposed and conditioned, would be materially detrimental to nearby commercial and residential uses.
 As proposed and conditioned, the proposed retail storefront would be substantially compatible with developments in the area.

-• Granting the conditional use permit will not be materially detrimental to the health, safety and general welfare of the public or otherwise injurious to property or improvements within the immediate neighborhood.
+Granting the conditional use permit will not be materially detrimental to the health, safety and general welfare of the public or otherwise injurious to property or improvements within the immediate neighborhood.

 The proposed cannabis retail storefront would follow safety measures detailed in a professionally-prepared security plan.
 The security plan was evaluated for compliance by the City's cannabis consultant, HdL.
 Measures designed to maintain safety at the site include, but are not limited to, at least one security guard would be onsite at all times and security devices shall be installed before operation.
-Examples of security devices include window and door alarms, motiondetectors, limited access areas, and a monitored video surveillance system covering all exterior entrances, exits, exterior loading and unloading, and all interior limited access spaces.
+Examples of security devices include window and door alarms, motion-detectors, limited access areas, and a monitored video surveillance system covering all exterior entrances, exits, exterior loading and unloading, and all interior limited access spaces.
 In addition, all employees must pass a live scan background check and obtain an identification badge from the City.
 The City and State requirements are designed to ensure that the proposed use would not be materially detrimental to the health, safety and general welfare of the public or be otherwise injurious to property or improvements within the immediate neighborhood.

-• Granting the conditional use permit will not allow a use, density or intensity which is not in accordance with the General Plan designation and any applicable specific plan for the property.
+Granting the conditional use permit will not allow a use, density or intensity which is not in accordance with the General Plan designation and any applicable specific plan for the property.